Please study the 10 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-An external computer add-on, such as a printer or a scanner; also known as an 'accessory'.
+an external computer add-on, such as a printer or a scanner; also known as an 'accessory'

 UK